fdurupinar/bioagents/README.md

 guidance on how to install any libraries you don't already have.

 ## Python
-The HMS Bioagents software is written in Python and relies on numerous Python libraries.
+The HMS Bioagents software is written in Python (currently only Python 2 is supported) and relies on numerous
+Python libraries.
 Again, before you begin (and later if the Bioagents fail to find a library), see the [Python Libraries](#python-libraries) section below.